ibrhmch/ibrhmch/README.md

 - I love reading books on software engineering such as `The Pragmatic Programmer` and like to learn different application design techniques.

+- I have a Master of Science degree in Computer Science from University of Colorado Boulder.

 - When I am not programming, I like to study different periods in World history, play basketball and catch up with my friends.